-Firstly, I am so stoked with the foaming bottles that we stock here at The Inspired Little Pot.
+Firstly, I am so stoked with the foaming bottles I’ve found!
+More details here.
 They are made from PET plastic (and safe to use with essential oils when properly diluted – as all of the TILP foaming recipes are!), they have a lifespan of at least 2 years when used correctly, and the foam they dispense is thick and luscious!

-I have sold thousands and thousands of these bottles, and only have I ever had half-a-dozen issues arise.
+I sold thousands and thousands of these bottles when our online store was operating, and only have I ever had half-a-dozen issues arise.
 Occasionally a bottle will be faulty, I can’t deny that.
 BUT, most often, they just need some maintenance, and users need guidance.
 If you happen to be one of those with a sticking or ineffective pump, read on for some helpful tips.

 Follow the recipe

 These foaming pumps work by mixing liquid-thin soap (I use castile soap) and air, and turning it into foam.
 Always follow the correct dilution rates as suggested in my recipes.
 Note that using extra castile soap will not produce a thicker foam, it will only clog your mechanism faster, causing it to ‘stick’.

 Don’t use your pump under running water or overfill bottles

 If water gets into the air chamber it may cause the pump to fail.